JakeSteam/blog-fiction/_posts/2023-10-23-delusions-of-grandeur.md

 ## Conclusion

 Life is impossible, contentment is harder.
 Try not to hate it too much, and try to balance creating and consuming.
 Good luck, you only get one shot.

+---

+*Note: [The header image](https://commons.wikimedia.org/wiki/File:Ernest_Hemingway_at_the_Finca_Vigia,_Cuba_-_NARA_-_192663.jpg) is Ernest Hemingway posing with his favourite shotgun at his home in Cuba, a "double-barreled shotgun that he had used so often it might have been a friend".
+He would later use this to commit suicide.*